-Major players in the industrial and residential construction sector are concerned about the consequences of the new life-or-death powers that the government has just granted itself on any new project requiring power of more than 5 megawatts (MW).
+Major players in the industrial and residential construction sector are concerned regarding the consequences of the new life-or-death powers that the government has just granted itself on any new project requiring power of more than 5 megawatts (MW).

 • Read also: Electrical projects: Fitzgibbon visits Sept-Îles